SSDP-StockSim/.github/profile/README.md

 The Stock Market Simulator Client complements the server manager by offering a user-friendly interface for students to interact with the simulator.
 Key features include:

-- **Real-Time Price Graphs:** Visualize real-time price movements of stocks, enhancing understanding and decision-making.
+- **Real-Time Price Graphs:** Visualize real-time and historic price movements of stocks, enhancing understanding and decision-making.

 - **User-Friendly Trading:** A simple and intuitive trading interface, allowing students to practice trading strategies in a risk-free environment.